-From a clinical psychologist and expert in complex trauma recovery comes a powerful guide introducing fawning, an often-overlooked piece of the fight-flight-freeze reaction to trauma explaining what it is, why it happens, and how to help survivors regain their voice and sense of self.
-Most of us are familiar with the three F‘s of trauma fight, flight, or freeze.
+From a clinical psychologist and expert in complex trauma recovery comes a powerful guide introducing fawning, an often-overlooked piece of the fight-flight-freeze reaction to trauma—explaining what it is, why it happens, and how to help survivors regain their voice and sense of self.
+Most of us are familiar with the three Fs of trauma—flight; fight, or freeze.
 But psychologists have identified a fourth, extremely common (yet little-understood) response: fawning.
-Often conflated with codependency or people-pleasing, fawning occurs when we inexplicably draw closer to a person or relationship that causes pain, rather than pulling away.
-Do you apologize to people who have hurt you?
-Ignore their bad behavior?
-Befriend your bullies?
-Obsess about saying the right thing?
-Make yourself into someone you re not . . . while seeking approval that may never come?
-You might be a fawner.
-Fawning explains why we stay in bad jobs, fall into unhealthy partnerships, and tolerate dysfunctional environments, even when it seems so obvious to others that we should go.
-And though fawning serves a purpose it s an ingenious protective strategy in unsafe situations it s a problem if it becomes a repetitive, compulsory reaction in our daily lives.
-But here s the good news: we can break the pattern of chronic fawning, once we see it for the trauma response it is.
-Drawing on twenty years of clinical psychology work as well as a lifetime of experience as a recovering fawner herself Dr. Ingrid Clayton demonstrates WHY we fawn, HOW to recognize the signs of fawning (including taking blame, conflict avoidance, hypervigilance, and caretaking at the expense of ourselves), and WHAT we can do to successfully unfawn and finally be ourselves, in all our imperfect perfection.
+Often conflated with “codependency” or “people pleasing;” fawning occurs when we inexplicably draw closer to a person or relationship that causes pain, rather than pulling away.
+Fawning explains why we stay in bad jobs, fall into unhealthy partnerships, and seek out dysfunctional environments, even when it seems so obvious to others that we should go.
+And fawning can serve a purpose—it’s a protective response to an unsafe situation.
+But when fawning turns from an emergency coping mechanism into an everyday habit, it stops being useful and starts being a real problem.
+The good news: we can break the pattern of chronic fawning for good, once we see it for the trauma response it is.
+Drawing on twenty years of clinical psychology work—as well as a lifetime of experience as a recovering fawner herself—Dr. Ingrid Clayton has written a groundbreaking book that brings this emerging concept into the mainstream conversation.
+Readers will learn WHY we fawn, HOW to recognize the signs of fawning (including taking blame, conflict avoidance, hypervigilance, and caretaking at the expense of ourselves), and WHAT we can do to successfully “unfawn” and finally be ourselves, in all our imperfect perfection.
+A landmark book full of empathy and understanding, Fawning offers trauma survivors the vocabulary to discuss their experiences—and; in so doing, gives them the tools to finally heal.

 Die bei uns gelisteten Preise basieren auf Angaben der gelisteten Händler zum Zeitpunkt unserer Datenabfrage.
 Diese erfolgt einmal täglich.
 Von diesem Zeitpunkt bis jetzt können sich die Preise bei den einzelnen Händlern jedoch geändert haben.
 Bitte prüfen sie auf der Zielseite die endgültigen Preise.